DreamConsumerist/Cabin-Between-Rivers-Webpage/SETUP.md

 - **Guest email follow-up with receipt** — nothing currently emails the guest anything.
-After `stripe-webhook.mts` confirms a reservation, it should trigger a confirmation email with a receipt (dates, amount charged, cabin details) — probably via Stripe's own receipt emails as a starting point, or a dedicated transactional email service if more control over formatting is wanted.
-No email provider is wired up in this project yet (see "Later phases" env vars above — this'll need its own).
+After `stripe-webhook.mts` confirms a reservation, it should trigger a confirmation email with a receipt (dates, amount charged, cabin details) — probably via Stripe's own receipt emails as a starting point, or reusing the Resend integration `lib/mailer.ts` already has wired up for the double-booking alert (see "Later phases" env vars above), just with a new template/trigger rather than a whole new provider to choose and set up.

-- **Admin email notifications** — nothing currently notifies you of anything happening on the site;
-  you'd only find out by checking `/admin` or the function logs directly.
-Worth alerting on:
-  - a new booking coming in through the site,
+- **Admin email notification on new bookings** — the double-booking conflict alert (`lib/mailer.ts`'s `notifyDoubleBooking`, see Phase 5 above) is the only email currently wired up.
-  - server-side issues (e.g. an unhandled function error — ties into the stack-trace item below, since right now those errors only ever reach a log line, never a person),
+  Nothing notifies you when an ordinary new booking comes in, or of server-side issues (e.g. an unhandled function error — ties into the stack-trace item below, since right now those errors only ever reach a log line, never a person) — you'd only find out by checking `/admin` or the function logs directly.
+Same Resend integration, just a new trigger.
-  - a detected double-booking / stuck payment (the exclusion-violation race already logged as `CRITICAL` in `stripe-webhook.mts` — see below — currently has no one reading those logs).
-  Same open question as the guest receipt: needs an email (or similar) provider chosen and wired up first.

 - **A spot for guests to leave a review** — nothing in the booking/confirmation flow prompts a guest for a review after their stay.
 Could be as simple as a "how was your stay?" link in the post-stay